-- With the granting of monopoly franchises to electric utilities in the early 20th century, 1. state commissions relied on ratemaking based on embedded cost as a substitute for competitive forces.
-Traditional ratemaking, especially rate base/rate of return regulation, had been honed over many decades, by commissions, utilities and regulatory practitioners, to a system that, on balance, was accepted by industry professionals as consistent with the multiple interests and values at stake in utility regulation.
+- With the granting of monopoly franchises to electric utilities in the early 20th century.
+1. state commissions relied on ratemaking based on embedded cost as a substitute for competitive forces.
+Traditional ratemaking, especially rate base/rate of return regulation, had been honed over many decades, by commissions, utilities, and regulatory practitioners, into a system that, on balance, was accepted by industry professionals as consistent with the multiple interests and values at stake in utility regulation.
 Since the mid-1990s, regulators and, in some cases, legislatures have introduced, or received proposals for, new forms of ratemaking and cost review.
-Performance-based ratemaking, contract regulation, battles over prudence and used and useful standards, special provisions for DSM ratemaking, demands for rates that to promote demand response or economic development or renewable generation, and many more trends have overlapped and interacted.
-The same time period saw heightened levels of advocacy and increasingly technical issues that have changed the conduct of hearings and the necessary content in Commission Orders.
-Integrating fundamental ratemaking concepts and goals with those new concepts and pressures is likely to challenge regulators for some time. - 2.
+Performance-based ratemaking, contract regulation, battles over prudence and used and useful standards, special provisions for DSM ratemaking, demands for rates that promote demand response or economic development or renewable generation, and many more trends have overlapped and interacted.
+The same time period saw heightened levels of advocacy and increasingly technical issues that have changed the conduct of hearings and the necessary content in commission orders.
+Integrating fundamental ratemaking concepts and goals with those new concepts and pressures is likely to challenge regulators for some time.
+114 - 2.
 The nation's financial crises, emerging in fall 2008, will affect utility finance in uncertain ways.
+The electric industry is highly capital-intensive and will need huge amounts of new capital in the coming decades for expansion and replacement of outdated equipment, as well as for meeting new challenges such as climate change.
+Utilities have faced weakened demand and higher debt costs, plus some disruption of access to capital.
 The industry has encountered rough financial waters before.
 High interest rates in the late 1980s burdened some nuclear plant owners during plant construction.
 In the 1990s, changes to the formulae used in setting bond ratings for utilities made it more challenging for utilities with large, long-term power purchase contracts to maintain high credit ratings.
 Late in the 1990s, bank financing for natural gas exploration became harder to obtain, increasing equity requirements for natural gas drillers among other effects that rippled through the electric industry.
-The appearance of non-utility participants in wholesale power markets during the 1990s had the unexpected and novel effect of requiring utilities to post significant collateral for trades in power markets.
-A
+The appearance of non-utility participants in wholesale power markets during the 1990s had the unexpected and novel effect of

-&lt;sup>81 Some treatises that set out those fundamentals are Bonbright, Danielsen, and Kamerschen, 1988, Principles of Public Utility Rates (recently reissued); Phillips, 1993, The Regulation of Public Utilities, Public Utilities Reports; Kahn, The Economics of Regulation: Principles and Institutions, MIT Press, 1988, Reissue Edition.
+114 Some treatises that set out those fundamentals are Bonbright, Danielsen, and Kamerschen, 1988, Principles of Public Utility Rates (recently reissued); Phillips, 1993, The Regulation of Public Utilities, Public Utilities Reports; Kahn, The Economics of Regulation: Principles and Institutions, MIT Press, 1988, Reissue Edition.
 The Phillips reference has recently been reprinted.
+For discussion of ratemaking options for promoting efficient electricity consumption, see Adam Pollock and Evgenia Shumilkina, op. cit., fn 72 xx above.